manasavesala/WordCounter/README.md

 * _Then compile and execute: $ cd WordCounter/Models $ mcs WordCounter.cs; mono WordCounter.exe;_
 * _To run the program: $ cd WordCounter $ cd dotnet build $cd dotnet run_
 * _To run the tests, use these commands: $ cd WordCounter.Tests $ dotnet test_
+* _Navigate to localhost:5000 in your browser to view the splashpage._

 ## Support and contact details